 However, this method has two main downsides: firstly, you never know how many anodes you need, and secondly, zinc can still wear down the boat’s surface.

-Now, to get anodes, you must know the correct number and size.
-To find this out, you’ll have to spend many hours doing trial and error.
+To get anodes, you must know the correct number and size.
+You’ll have to spend many hours doing trial and error to find this out.

-For instance, you can evaluate how many anodes you use in a given month.
-However, in that month, you’ll have to consistently replace your anodes.
+For instance, you can evaluate how many anodes you use monthly.
+However, that month, you’ll have to replace your anodes consistently.

 Secondly, zinc can also cause degradation to the aluminum surface.
 If overexposed to it, zinc particles consume aluminum particles.